 Science education is of considerable importance to our achieving gender parity and the SDGs, as it’s typically the launchpad to a girl’s interest in science.
 Girls tend to be more motivated towards socially conscious careers.
 How can we better link science education and the SDGs?

 Presentations in this area should focus on improving support for girls from underrepresented groups, refugees, those from rural areas, and those who have diffabilities.
-They may also reflect on how we can improve science education to better encourage STEM interest, increase retention, and promote lifelong learning.
+They may also reflect on how we can improve science education to better encourage science interest, increase retention, and promote lifelong learning.
 Presentations should also consider which skills will be vital and what support can be provided for youth to better support their transition from school to work.

 Sustainable Agriculture & Technology (Agri-Tech)

-Ever-increasing technology use across the agricultural supply chain demands a workforce with higher degree skills in STEM and entrepreneurship to facilitate the digital transformation of this sector.
+Ever-increasing technology use across the agricultural supply chain demands a workforce with higher degree skills in science and entrepreneurship to facilitate the digital transformation of this sector.
 Women are currently underrepresented, yet the digital transformation of the agricultural sector presents endless opportunities to correct this.
 To change this trend, young women need to be inspired and encouraged to consider a future in Agri-Tech.

 Presentations should focus on access to sufficient, sustainable and nutritious food.
 You could look into investment into science technology and robotics to improve agriculture.
 Or how we can use ICT skills, knowledge and innovations and apply these to both the “Smart Farm Model” and the Learning Program of the Agricultural and Technology Schools and Colleges.
-Or how developing an Agri-Tech learning module aligned to the STEM and digital technologies component of the school’s curriculum could help inspire girls in the classroom to realise the opportunities available to them.
+Or how developing an Agri-Tech learning module aligned to the science and digital technologies component of the school’s curriculum could help inspire girls in the classroom to realise the opportunities available to them.
 Another angle might be to consider the role of innovative volunteerism in creating sustainable solutions through Agri-Tech and youth wealth.

 So, are you involved with any advocacy projects in these key areas that have been successful at achieving the SDGs in your community, and which could potentially be replicated in other countries around the world?
 Have you innovated, or do you advocate for, a sustainable technological solution, which could rapidly advance the attainment of the SDGs if more people had access to it or adopted its practice?
 Are you a young innovator or entrepreneur?
 Are you from an underrepresented group, a rural area, or are you differently abled?
 Please bring your talents to our Panel and share with us how we can better support you.